 Prerequisites

-The applicant for admission to the major in Near Eastern studies must have completed at least one NES course (language courses count).
+Prospective majors must have successfully completed one NES course (language courses count).

 Major requirements